StephenJLu/hashnode-archive/cmf7el6eu000102jm4mf4ba29.md

 ## **Unique Position in Forensics**

-Striae distinguishes itself as a cloud-native application targeting firearms examiners with purpose-built annotation workflows, data management, and reporting functions rarely offered by other platforms designed for broader forensic use cases.
+Striae distinguishes itself as a cloud-native application aiming to benefit firearms examiners with purpose-built annotation workflows, data management, and reporting functions rarely offered by other platforms designed for broader forensic use cases.

 ## Benefits of Being Cloud-Native (with Cloudflare)

 * **Global Deployment**: Striae’s cloud-based architecture allows examiners to securely access their cases and tools from virtually anywhere with an internet connection, facilitating remote collaboration and evidence review regardless of physical lab location.

 * **Data Security**: Cloudflare protection means industry-leading safeguards against DDoS attacks, unauthorized access, and application-layer threats.
 Zero Trust policies, web application firewalls, and global traffic monitoring provide strong defense for sensitive forensic data.

 * **Low Overhead**: As a cloud-native platform, Striae eliminates the need for organizations to manage local servers or complex IT infrastructure, reducing both up-front and ongoing operational costs.
 Cloudflare’s network optimizations also drive down latency and maintenance expenses, ensuring reliable 24/7 service.